Ebony and Jet photo archive sale sparks relief, anxiety

 Ivey McClelland, 57, a musician in Albuquerque, New Mexico, said Ebony and Jet were found in every black home she knew while growing up in Los Angeles.
 “My uncle, bless his heart, had around 30 to 40 years’ worth of Jet magazines,” she said.
 “He got them for ‘The Beauty of the Week’.”

 But McClelland said the magazines remained dear to her heart for their images connected to key moments in black history.
-She and her mother were in Michigan and Canada when the Watts Riots of 1965 erupted.
+She and her grandmother were in Michigan and Canada when the Watts Riots of 1965 erupted.
 The first still images she saw of her community in Los Angeles damaged by fires were in Jet, she said.

 “My mother kept the special issues of Martin Luther King’s assassination,” McClelland said.
 “That’s why I hope these foundations save these archives and don’t do anything to appropriate the images.”

-Yalanda Lattimore, the host of “Buzz it or Bash It with DryerBuzz ,” an Atlanta-based podcast on black issues, said she has been warning listeners and readers of her blog that the archive was in trouble.
+Yalanda Lattimore, the host of “Buzz it or Bash It with DryerBuzz,” an Atlanta-based podcast on black issues, said she has been warning listeners and readers of her blog that the archive was in trouble.

 “It hurts my heart that Ebony had to sell these archives,” said Lattimore, 53.
 “But I’m glad foundations are involved.
 Foundations are the ones who help save archives connected to black history, so I’m hopeful.”

-Note: This story has been corrected to show that musician Ivey McClelland was in Michigan and Canada with her grandmother, not her mother, when the Watts Riots of 1965 erupted.